 When Should I Start Feeding My Baby Solids?

-My pediatrician told me to start solid foods at 4 months.
+The pediatrician said start solid foods at 4 months!

-Based on comments on the CanDo Kiddo Facebook page, I'm not alone in my experience of being urged at my baby's 4 month well child visit to begin solids.
+I know I'm not alone in my experience of being urged at my baby's 4 month well child visit to begin solids.
 It's confusing and disconcerting when your doctor is telling you to do something that you've heard is outdated advice.
-I think as parents we have several options.
+As parents we have several options.